-If you’re looking to take the pace down a few notches, but not quite resolved to spending the afternoon curled up in a rocking chair with a warm beverage, this is about as relaxing as you can get.
+If you’re looking to take the pace down a few notches, but not quite resolved to spending the afternoon curled up in a rocking chair with a warm beverage, this meandering trail is a good option.

-In just few days these walks will show off some of the best sights in the park, but if you’ve got the time there are plenty more activities to occupy it.
+In just few days these walks will show off some of the best sights in Royal Natal National Park, but if you’ve got extra time, there are plenty more activities to occupy yourself with.

-Check here for the full list of walks and activities available in the park, both long and short.
+This List covers most of the hiking trails and activities available in the park, both long and short.

-We would also recommend a stop at the little dam where you’ll get the full view of the Amphitheatre rock face on a clear day.
+We would also recommend a stop at the little dam where you’ll get a full panoramic view of the Amphitheatre rock face on a clear day.

-Inside the park is the perfectly situated Thendele Camp which has a number of fully-equipped self-catering chalets (starting at R800 (US$60) per person) with panoramic views over the Amphitheatre cliff face – easily the best breakfast view around.
-Check here for rates.
+Inside the park is the perfectly situated Thendele Camp has a number of fully-equipped self-catering chalets (starting at R800 (US$60) per person) with panoramic views over the Amphitheatre cliff face – easily the best breakfast view around.
+Find rates for Thendele Camp here.

-There are also two campgrounds within the park: the spacious Mahai Campground which sits alongside the river and the smaller and more secluded Rugged Glen.
-There are a combined 140 sites with barbecue and ablution facilities and a limited number of powered spots at each camp.
+Camping in Royal Natal National Park is also possible with two campgrounds in the park: the spacious Mahai Campground which sits alongside the river, and the smaller and more secluded Rugged Glen Campsite.
+There are a combined 140 campsites available with barbecue and ablution facilities and a limited number of powered spots at each camp.
 Per person prices start at R220 (US$16.50) at Rugged Glen and R330 (US$25) at Mahai for an unpowered site.

-Park entry costs R40 (US$3) per person, per day payable at the gate.
-Closing times are signposted at the gate so be sure to leave enough time to drive back to the gate after your walk, unless of course you are staying at the accommodation within the park.
+The Royal Natal National Park entrance fee costs R40 (US$3) per person, per day payable at the gate.
+Closing times are signposted at the entrance gate so be sure to leave enough time to drive back to the gate after your walk, unless of course you are staying at Thendele Camp of camping within the park.

-The visitor centre has a miniature model of the park showing all the hiking trails and individual brochures outlining each hike which can be purchased for R3 each (US$0.20).
-We bought the one for the Amphitheatre walk and found the directions useful, despite taking a wrong turn along the way.
+The visitor centre has a miniature model of the park showing all the Royal Natal hiking trails and individual brochures outlining each hike which can be purchased for R3 each (US$0.20).

-TOP TIP: After all the kilometres hiked we were craving some comfort food, something deliciously sweet.
-Just off the main highway leading to the park (the R74), The Outspan, an excellent cafe and bakery, was a welcome find.
+If, like us, you’re craving something a little indulgent after all that Drakensberg hiking, something deliciously sweet, just off the main highway leading to the park (the R74) you’ll find The Outspan, an excellent cafe and bakery.
 The milkshakes, muffins and other desserts are scrumptious and the ‘legendary’ biltong, crafted from an old family recipe, was the best we tried in South Africa – and we tried a lot.
 The chilli variety was particularly good.

 The stunning zigzag road of Sani Pass that leads the way into Lesotho further south is another path that will not disappoint.